Code-Institute-Submissions/MS1-Catsitting/README.md

 **Areas we cover section:**

-This section will list the areas the business covers and will feature a map to help users to visualise the locations where the business operates.
+This section will list the areas the business covers and will feature an embedded map to help users to visualise  where the business operates.
+Users can use the search tool on the map to look-up if their post-code is in the area covered by the business.

 ```
 - I want to view the areas where the company operates so that I can check that they provide services where I live.